PFalkowski/LoggerLite/README.md

 - HTML Logger

-The example for console logger:
+The example of console logger:
 ```c#
 using System;
 using LoggerLite;